 Location: Temperature / Humidity

 Picture frames need to be protected from heat and humidity.
+Proper frame care and conservation can limit damage in the long-term.
 Avoid areas of high humidity (bathrooms) and areas over a heat source (heat register).
 High levels of humidity and temperature can cause mold growth, reddish brown blotches called foxing and condensation in picture frames.